kwaldenphd/sql-queries-joins/README.md

 As described in Library Carpentry's [Introduction to SQL tutorial](https://librarycarpentry.org/lc-sql/01-introduction/index.html), "Structured Query Language, or SQL (sometimes pronounced 'sequel'), is a powerful language used to interrogate and manipulate relational databases.
 It is not a general programming language that you can use to write an entire program."

-When working in a relational database, we an use SQL to write queries.
+When working in a relational database, we can use SQL to write queries.

 As described in Library Carpentry's [Introduction to SQL tutorial](https://librarycarpentry.org/lc-sql/01-introduction/index.html), "a query is a question or request for data.
 For example, “How many journals does our library subscribe to?”
 When we query a database, we can ask the same question using a common language called Structured Query Language or SQL in what is called a statement.
 Some of the most useful queries - the ones we are introducing in this first section - are used to return results from a table that match specific criteria."